 The average cost of college tuition ranges anywhere from $11,631 for in-state public colleges to $43,775 for private schools.
 The good news is you can start saving today to help cover some or all of the expenses by the time you have a high school graduate.
 There are two main savings vehicles for college expenses: A 529 Plan or Educational Savings Account.

 529 Plans are investment accounts that can be used to pay for qualified education expenses for a designated beneficiary.
-There are no contribution limits for 529 plans, and they can be used to pay for college or K-12 tuition, apprenticeship programs, student loan repayments and education-related expenses like books, meal plans and computers.
+There are no contribution limits for 529 plans, and they can be used to pay for college education or K-12 tuition payments, apprenticeship programs, student loan repayments, and education-related expenses like books, meal plans and computers.

-Educational Savings Accounts
+Coverdell Educational Savings Accounts

-Educational Savings Accounts (ESAs) are trust or custodial accounts that allow you to save and grow your money for educational purposes.
+Coverdell Educational Savings Accounts (ESAs) are trust or custodial accounts that allow you to save and grow your money for educational purposes.
 They are very similar to 529 Plans with two key differences.
-You can only contribute up to $2,000 per child per year to an ESA.
-You can also choose the type of investment for your ESA like stocks, bonds and mutual funds.
+You can only contribute up to $2,000 per child per year to a Coverdell ESA.
+You can also choose the type of investment for your ESA like stocks, bonds, and mutual funds.

 How Grandparents Can Save for College Expenses

 529 plans are also a popular tool for grandparents helping their grandchildren pay for their higher education.
 But the trick is not to list the student’s name as the beneficiary.
 You can list yourself or spouse as the beneficiary, then change the beneficiary to your grandchild when they are a junior or senior in college to help cover expenses and repayment.
-This will help when it comes time to file for financial aid.
-FAFSA doesn’t ask for information on grandparents’ assets, meaning it won’t impact the Expected Family Contribution calculation.
-However, the withdrawals from the account will be counted as student income on FAFSA when filing the next year and could potentially lower their financial aid award.
+Grandparents paying for college with a 529 account can take advantage of a tax deduction.

 You could also consider getting a cash-value life insurance policy.
 It won’t be included in the Expected Family Contribution calculation.
 There are several withdrawal options including a withdrawal of cash value when you don’t intend on paying the money back.
 The death benefit on the policy will be reduced with this method of withdrawal.

-For many people we work with at Asset Preservation Wealth & Tax, helping their families is one of their main goals.
+For many people who work with at Asset Preservation Wealth & Tax, helping their families is one of their main goals.
 Whether funding higher education or dividing up assets, you’ll want to work with a financial professional who can look holistically at your financial plan and offer customized solutions to help you achieve your goals.